 Figure 4.
 Yield relative to MSY for the “one off” application of a harvest control.

 Figure 5.
 Kobe phase plot for the “one off” application of a harvest control rule (brown hockey stick).
-The vertical grey line is the and vertical red line is the .
-The horizontal grey line is the and the horizontal red line is the .

-Figure 5.
-Kobe phase plot for the “one off” application of a harvest control rule (brown hockey stick).
 The vertical grey line is the BThreshold and vertical red line is the BLim.
 The horizontal grey line is the FTarget and the horizontal red line is the .